New Anime 2018 Sales Grow, But Industry Must Invest In The People At Studios, Says Twin Engine President

 The new business model has definitely changed an indicator that used to define success.
 It’s long been a staple of anime fans to judge an anime’s success by the number of domestic Blu-Ray/DVD sales in Japan during the first week.
 The assumption was that 3,000 sales indicated the magical point where second and third seasons might be renewed.
 But companies like Netflix and Amazon have been changing that business model due to streaming revenue.

 In the past, home video sales could be up to 90 percent of the business’ revenue.
 Now, the Twin Engine president says they can be as little as 10 percent.
 However, it should be noted that Twin Engine is in the business of selling rights to streaming domestically and internationally, not releasing anime home videos.
 Still, it should not be a surprise to fans if an anime is renewed for a second or third season when the domestic home video sales were relatively low.
-They’re just not that important a factor anymore.
+They’re just not that important of a factor any longer.